SauravSujitChakraborty/a_b_testing/README.md

 BS (The Brier Score)

-	What it is: The "Calibration Metric."
+1. The "Calibration Metric"

-	The Quant Logic: It measures the accuracy of your probabilistic predictions.
+   It measures the accuracy of your probabilistic predictions.
 A score of 0 is a perfect "God-mode" model, while 1 is a model that is confidently wrong every single time.

 2. $1/N$  (The Averaging Term)